 Cyprus Grass Snake

 The Cyprus Grass Snake (Natrix natrix cypriaca) is an endangered species of snake that is indigenous to the Island of Cyprus.

 It is also called Ringed Snake or Water-Snake.
 People in Cyprus call it Nerofido.

 The Cyprus Grass Snake is non-venomous.
 To get away from predators it excretes a vile-smelling liquid from its anal gland that is potent and nauseating.
 It is completely harmless.

 It can be distinguished by its color itself.
 The grass snake is typically dark green or brown in color with a characteristic yellow or whitish collar behind the head, which explains the alternative name ringed snake.

-Cyprus Grass snake can grow to a maximum length of around 180cm, making it the largest native terrestrial reptiles.
+Cyprus Grass snakes can grow to a maximum length of around 180cm, making them the largest native terrestrial reptile.
 However, it rarely reaches this maximum size.

 However, the snake regularly exceeds lengths of one meter, with the female being larger than the male.